 Most families combine some level of savings and borrowing when paying for college.
-The best way to build your savings is to put money aside early and often.
-Thanks to the power of compounding, saving and investing even a little each month is usually more cost-effective than borrowing money and paying interest on it.1
+One of the best ways to build your savings is to put money aside early and often.
+Thanks to the power of compounding, saving and investing even a little each month can be more cost-effective than borrowing money and paying interest on it.1

 Find money in your budget

-With all the drains on your budget, what can you really afford to save for your child's education?
-Even $30 a month—less than the cost of your morning coffee or a few lunches out—can go a long way toward helping you save more and borrow less.
+With all of the strain on your budget, you may ask yourself – how much can I really afford to save for my child's education?
+Good news: even $30 a month—less than the cost of your morning coffee or a few lunches out—can go a long way toward helping you save more and borrow less.

 * AT $4/DAY WITH 5% INTEREST

 This is a hypothetical scenario and does not reflect an actual investment.

 Source: "Pay for College - College Savings Calculator."
 The College Board April 2015.